'Just feels broken to me': Brain tumour survivor speaks out

 “The nurses are so stretched it’s not funny.
 The wait times to even get checked or seen are so long.”

-In terms of work, Smith’s husband was driving trucks but he recently switched to lawn and garden maintenance,” Smith said.
+In terms of work, Smith’s husband was driving trucks but he had recently switched to lawn and garden maintenance, Smith said.

 “I do the books for a logging company.”